 This is nasty stuff.
-Apparently, Miscrosoft (which acquired Skype back in 2011) has a patent pending that will allow them to record all calls made on Skype for security purposes.
+Apparently, Microsoft (which acquired Skype back in 2011) has a patent-pending that will allow them to record all calls made on Skype for security purposes.
 Did someone talk about privacy?

-Now, another news also confirms that Facebook has the rights to scan your Facebook chats for criminal activity (for fun too may be..)
-News here.
+Now, another news also confirms that Facebook has the right to scan your Facebook chats for criminal activity (for fun too maybe..).

-You don’t believe?
+You don’t believe it?
 Here’s a recent case, according to Reuters.

 A man in his early 30s was chatting about sex with a 13-year-old South Florida girl and planned to meet her after middle-school classes the next day.
 Facebook’s extensive but little-discussed technology for scanning postings and chats for criminal activity automatically flagged the conversation for employees, who read it and quickly called police.
 Officers took control of the teenager’s computer and arrested the man the next day.

 Facebook’s scanning program looks for certain phrases found in previously obtained chat records from people, including sexual predators.
 The relationship analysis and phrase material have to add up before a Facebook employee actually looks at communications and makes the final decision of whether to ping the authorities.

 I mean, if you thought that Facebook chats are private and nobody can read them other than you, you’re in for some surprise.
 First off, there is no privacy on the Internet FYI.
 From cookies to secure connections, there are ways to get around if required, and now that the Government want complete (or significant) control over technology, any data is “presentable”.